Texans for a Republican Majority: History

 TRMPAC was founded on September 5, 2001, with the goal of naming a Republican Speaker in Texas and promoting the Republican party's agenda within the state.
 John Colyandro was selected by Jim Ellis and Tom DeLay (R-Texas) to be executive director.
-Colyandro selected Dallas businessman Bill Ceverha as treasurer.
+Colyandro selected Dallas businessman and former state representative Bill Ceverha as treasurer.

+The Texas Legislature is responsible for the state's congressional apportionment with redistricting usually taking place during the biennial legislative session that convenes following the decennial national census.
+DeLay, a powerful Congressman from suburban Houston nicknamed "The Hammer," sought to strengthen his congressional support base by increasing the size of the Texas Republican delegation.
+Following the successful TRMPAC effort to put Republicans in control of the Texas House, a lengthy redistricting effort ensued in 2003, and DeLay secured six more Republican seats for the Texas Congressional delegation in 2004.

-Lawsuit
+Lawsuit against TRMPAC

-A lawsuit brought against TRMPAC and Bill Ceverha as Treasurer brought by five Democratic candidates resulted in a court order to pay $196,600 in damages and attorney fees.
+A lawsuit brought by five Democratic candidates against TRMPAC and Bill Ceverha as Treasurer resulted in a court order to pay $196,600 in damages and attorney fees.
 Ceverha later stated that the case had cost him in excess of $850,000.
 Ceverha subsequently filed for bankruptcy.
 The case against the other two parties named in the suit, John Colyandro and Jim Ellis has been stayed pending the outcome of criminal charges against them.

 Ceverha was later criticized for refusing to reveal the amount of a gift received from GOP donor Bob Perry despite holding a state post requiring a description of gifts under the state ethics laws.
 Ceverha claimed that the disclosure law was satisfied by describing the gift as 'check'.